Long Weekend (Mad Men): Plot

 Betty's father Gene comes to visit for Labor Day.
-Since the recent death of Betty's mother, Gene has found a new companion named Gloria, who Betty dislikes.
+Since the recent death of Betty's mother, Gene has found a new companion named Gloria, whom Betty dislikes.
 As tensions increase, the three of them leave for their Labor Day weekend trip, with Don promising to join them the following day.

-Roger tries to convince Joan to spend the evening with him, but she rejects him in favor of going out on the town with her roommate, Carol.
-Joan's roommate is distressed because she was fired from her publishing job when she was made the scapegoat for her boss's mistake.
-Joan and her roommate bond over their anger at being used by men.
+Meanwhile, Roger tries to convince Joan to spend the evening with him, but she rejects him in favor of going out on the town with her roommate, Carol McCardy.
+Carol is distressed because she was fired from her publishing job when she was made the scapegoat for her boss's mistake.
+Joan and Carol bond over their anger at being used by men.
 When Carol later expresses her love for Joan, and desire to be with her, Joan remains neutral and impassive.

-Pete informs Don that one of his accounts, Dr. Scholl's, is leaving for another agency because of their dissatisfaction with creativity.
+Pete informs Don that one of his accounts, Dr. Scholl's, is leaving for another agency because of their dissatisfaction with the firm's creative talent.
 Roger, still looking for companionship, offers to help take Don's mind off the lost client.
 They meet a pair of young twins at an ad audition for aluminum cladding, and Roger invites them upstairs for drinks.
 In the now-empty office, Roger propositions both girls, while Don seems uninterested in doing anything but going home.
 At the office, Roger suffers a major heart attack while attempting to have sex with one of the girls for a second time.
 He survives, but is hospitalized and cries as his wife and daughter visit.
-Don is shaken by the event and calls Betty but then visits Rachel seeking a sexual encounter.
+Don is shaken by the event and calls Betty, but then visits Rachel seeking a sexual encounter.